Incognito/rumprun_wiki_wiki/Howto:-Configuring-a-802.11-device.md

 (that's a lot of MAC addressy and other uniquely identifying stuff to blank out! ;)

-Then, you can proceed to use rumprun to configure IP level networking.
+Then, you can proceed to use rumprun-posix to configure IP level networking.
-For example IPv6 networking is covered [[here|Howto:-configure-ipv6-networking-with-rumprun]].
+For example IPv6 networking is covered [[here|Howto:-configure-ipv6-networking]].